-This old mining town is definitely an overload for your photographic senses, I can’t wait to go back and just roam around taking pictures.
-There is so much old mining remnants and history that I wanted to photograph and the main strip of the town is literally 5 minutes off the 395, it is interesting to see how towns do when the highway goes around them.
+This old mining town is a fun little stop, and I can’t wait to go back and roam around taking pictures.
+There is a lot of old mining remnants and history that I wanted to photograph, and the main strip of the town is literally 5 minutes off Highway 395.
+It is interesting to see towns like this still in business even when the highway bypasses them.

-We headed right to the general store in the small Main Street and went in for a soda with phosphates.
-Here is a little history on the process.
+We headed right to the general store in the small main street and went in for a soda with phosphates.
+Here is a little history on the area.

-At the end of the 1800’s gold was discovered at the Rand Mine outside of town.
-Soon after a mining town was created with people looking to strike it rich.
-The town itself started to form in 1897.
-After the gold dried up some people stayed and some left, with the town today being little more then a fraction of what it used to be.
+At the end of the 1800’s, gold was discovered at the Rand Mine outside of town.
+Soon after, a mining town was created with people looking to strike it rich.
+The town itself began to form in 1897.
+After the gold dried up, some people stayed and some left, with the city today being little more than a fraction of what it used to be.
 During the summer it still pulls in a lot of visitors with people driving through on Highway 395.

-I ended up choosing lime as that seemed pretty unique and my dad got sarsaparilla.
-Both of the sodas were good, I really ended up liking the lime one with its citrus acid base.
+I ended up choosing lime as it seemed pretty unique and my dad got sarsaparilla.
+Both of the sodas were good; I ended up liking the lime one with its citrus acid base.

-The store itself was also very old and homey feeling and they had a small propane tank which I needed so that was a hit.
+The store was old and homey feeling, and they had a small propane tank which I needed for camping, so that was a hit.

 20 dollars later and I was the proud owner of a lot of fun antiques from this store.
-While we were there we found out this store is also a small hotel with a couple rooms, who knew.
+While we were there we found out this store is also a small hotel with a couple of rooms, who knew.

-As you are driving out of the town and back to the 395 you will see their small jail.
+As you are driving out of the town and back to Highway 395, you will see their small jail.

 I can’t wait to come back and spend a half day taking photos of the old mining stuff.
-If you are driving the 395 this place is only 5 minutes out of the way and it is worth the stop.
-Make sure to leave me a comment below.
+If you are driving the 395, this place is only 5 minutes out of the way, and it is worth the stop.
+Be sure to leave me a comment below.